yast/yast.github.io/_posts/2019-06-25-highlights-of-the-latest-yast-development-sprints.md

 title: Highlights of the Latest YaST Development Sprints
 description: May and June have been, so far, interesting months for the YaST Team.
-  We worked hard to polish the last details of the recently released openSUSE Leap 15.1, we attended the openSUSE Conference 2019 (with many fruitful conversations), we shared quite some time together around a table without computers (most of the time, we are [&#8230;]
+  We worked hard to polish the last details of the recently released openSUSE Leap 15.1, we attended the openSUSE Conference 2019...
 category: SCRUM
 tags:
 - Distribution